Kleissner/BitSnail/README.md

 ```

 BitSnail will initially wait until 3 active fake peers are created before proceeding to create more.
 It will wait 1 second before creating each new fake peer.
 Therefore, it may take 2 minutes until all the connection slots in the remote peer are exhausted and the remote peer effectively inaccessible.

+* Active Fake Peers: This is the count of fake peers injected into the remote Bitcoin peer.
+The more, the better, because it means that more connection slots are occupied by fake peers instead of real ones.
+* Attempts to Connect: The count of current concurrent connection attempts.
+* Currently Sleeping: The count of fake peers not yet injected.
+They are sleeping and awaiting their turn.
+* Handshake errors: The count of handshake errors in the last 5 seconds.
+If high and active fake peers is high, this may indicate an impact at the target.
+* Connection errors: The count of connection errors in the last 5 seconds.
+If high, it could mean that the remote peer banned the source IP.

 To use Tor, you must download the expert bundle from the Tor website.
 The current latest version for Windows 64-bit is: https://dist.torproject.org/torbrowser/8.5.4/tor-win64-0.4.0.5.zip